School Committee - February 06, 2025

 Thank you.

-Does anybody else have anything they want to say?
+Anybody else have anything they want to say?
+Jeremy?

 I'm looking at calendar three.